Daniel 8 Commentary–Understanding Daniel 8

 15While I, Daniel, was watching the vision and trying to understand it, there before me stood one who looked like a man.
 16And I heard a man’s voice from the Ulai calling, “Gabriel, tell this man the meaning of the vision.”
 17As he came near the place where I was standing, I was terrified and fell prostrate.
 “Son of man,” he said to me, “understand that the vision concerns the time of the end.”
 18While he was speaking to me, I was in a deep sleep, with my face to the ground.
 Then he touched me and raised me to my feet.
 19 He said: “I am going to tell you what will happen later in the time of wrath, because the vision concerns the appointed time of the end.

-Daniel 8:17-19 Commentary: The Reference to “the Time of the End” in vs. 17 and 19 does Not Refer to the End of the Old Covenant Age.
+A Full Preterist View and Commentary of Daniel 8:17-19: The Reference to “the Time of the End” in vs. 17 and 19 does Not Refer to the End of the Old Covenant Age.
 Rather, this Expression Mirrors the Way in Which the “End” is Used in Ezekiel 7:2-6; 21:25-29 to Refer to Judah’s Sixth Century War with Babylon and the Conquest of Israel by Assyria in Amos 8:2-10.

 In vs. 17 and 19 Gabriel tells Daniel that this vision which was ultimately fulfilled in the second century B.C. “concerns the time of the end.”
 The fact that this vision which was fulfilled in the Maccabean Wars of the second century B.C. is called the “time of the end” is often interpreted by modern scholars to mean that the fourth kingdom of Daniel’s vision is Greece, not Rome.
 However, when the Bible refers to the “end” or “the time of the end” this expression does not always point to the end of the old covenant age.
 For example, Judah’s war with Babylon in the sixth century B.C. is referred to as the “end” in Ezekiel 7:2-6 and Ezekiel 21:25-29.
 Similarly, Assyria’s conquest of the northern kingdom is also referred to as the “end” in Amos 8:2-10.
 When the Bible mentions “the time of the end” this expression is generally used to denote a time of war which often results in the cessation of Temple sacrifice—both of which also occurred at the end of the old covenant age when the Roman army destroyed Jerusalem and its Temple.